Karla Palmieri

 Kala in Lab

 It was a fifth-grade teacher who brought a microscope into the classroom that sparked Karla’s interest in science.
-She collected pond water and began looking at and growing amoebas and diatoms.
+She collected pond water and began observation and and growing amoebas and diatoms.
 It was then that Karla knew that she wanted to be a scientist.
 She went on to get a degree in Biology.
-A

-fter college Karla began teaching science in a middle school in Vermont.
-But she was not challenged.
-Fortunately for Karla, a job as a technician opened at Hopkins Marine Station.
+After college Karla began teaching science in a middle school in Vermont.
+Wanting more of a challenge, Karla began a job as a technician at Hopkins Marine Station.
 She was hired in 1985 to work with Botryllus schlosseri, the colonial star tunicate, in Irv Weissman’s lab

-Initially, Karla’s work was observation and taking care of the animals.
-Karla says that Anthony DeTomaso, the lab’s resident Associate Professor, really wanted to know what she thought and what else she would like to do, and he offered to mentor her in the latest molecular techniques.
+Initially, Karla’s work was observation and care of the animals.
+Anthony DeTomaso, the lab’s resident Associate Professor, offered to mentor her in the latest molecular techniques.

 She’s Cookin!

-Karla learned how to prep the animals for DNA fingerprinting and RNA sequencing; it was new science then.
-She says, “the techniques we used to answer these questions have really changed—we’ve gone from the bicycle to the tesla in 35 years.”
-She grew up with the lab’s new way of doing science because Irv saw that she could do it.
+Karla learned how to prep animals for DNA fingerprinting and RNA sequencing which was a new science then.
+She says, “the techniques we used to answer these questions have really changed—we’ve gone from the bicycle to the Tesla in 35 years.”
+She grew up with the lab’s new way of doing science because Irv recognized her talent.
 You need to “be a good cook” who can think creatively to do genetic sequencing work with invertebrates since DNA sequencing was exclusively designed for vertebrates.

-Karla spends her days in a basement lab filled with tanks of tunicates, wearing a sweater because the animals need to be in chilly water.
+Karla spends her days in a very chilly basement lab filled with tanks of tunicates.
 She collects the Botryllus tunicates from the wild.
-Recently it has been difficult for Karla to collect tunicates where she usually collects them because there was a major anchovy die-off in Monterey Harbor, which killed tunicates colonies.
+Recently it has been difficult for Karla to collect tunicates where she usually collects them due to a major anchovy die-off in Monterey Harbor, which killed tunicates colonies.

-The wild tunicates reproduce and release embryos that acclimate to the lab, easily settling and budding into a colony.
+The wild tunicates reproduce and release embryos acclimated to the lab where they easily bud into a colony.
 Karla does research on these colonies and shares them with other scientists.
 It takes several months to grow in the lab before scientists can do anything with the animals.

 Image